Visit our keyboard shortcuts docs for details

 Aurora Borealis (Northern Lights)

-The aurora is a beautiful, if hard to predict, phenomenon, occurring year-round.
+The aurora is a beautiful, if hard to predict, phenomenon, that occurs year-round.
 Only in the fall, winter and early spring, however, is there enough darkness to allow us to see the northern lights when they occur.
+Plan the logistics of your trip using the resources below and then read about what to expect when viewing the aurora.